-Templar Executives is delighted to have been appointed by NHS Digital to deliver Board level Cyber Security briefings to NHS Trusts across the country.
-This comprehensive and engaging Board training explores the leadership challenge in the area of Cyber and Data Security and is sponsored and funded by NHS Digital.
+Templar Executives is delighted to have been appointed by NHS Digital to deliver Board level Cyber Security briefings to NHS Trusts across the country this is part of NHS Digital’s Data Security Centre (DSC) strategic program for health and care organisations to receive support free of charge, to manage data security and reduce the risk of cyber-attacks.
+Our comprehensive and engaging GCHQ Board training explores the leadership challenge in the area of Cyber and Data Security and is sponsored and funded by NHS Digital.
 The training is a timely intervention for NHS Trust Boards who, dedicated to driving improvements in patient outcomes and the ‘quality and timeliness of patient care’, are increasingly cognisant of the importance of adopting best practices in Cyber Security at the business and operational levels.

 The Healthcare sector has a treasure trove of highly sensitive data and is increasingly dependent on digitalisation and innovation in order to deliver better efficiencies and patient care outcomes.
 However, this also makes it increasingly vulnerable to cyberattacks and data breaches.
 Information, such as the medical records of patients, when sold on the Dark Web, can be fifty times more valuable than financial information (1), making the sector a particularly attractive target for cyber criminals.
 The WannaCry ransomware attack in May 2017 was one of the largest cyber-attacks to have affected the NHS and has prompted exemplary change in cyber-security strategies and attitude (2).
 The size and growing number of breaches in the sector, only serves to highlight that effective Cyber Security training must be a priority for Boards and healthcare professionals.